Self-Care Tips For When You’re Depressed Or Anxious

 Think about it this way: even to meet the needs of everyone else, you have to meet your needs first.
 When you try to give from a source that's depleted, very little can go to others.
 Self-care is also not something that only some people can enjoy, in most cases.
 For example, self-care doesn’t have to mean spending a lot of money on a luxury spa weekend.
 Many forms of self-care are completely free and can be done on your own schedule in even a few minutes.

 We do want to note: If you are living with anxiety disorder-related symptoms or depression, self-care can be a very important part of your treatment plan—but it is not generally a substitute for advice or treatment from a licensed mental health professional or medical professional.
-You may consider seeking professional help so that you can get the treatment that’s right for you.
+You may consider seeking mental health care so that you can get the treatment that’s right for you.
 Visiting with a licensed mental health provider or with your primary care physician can be an important first step in your journey to symptom management and healing.

 Self-care tips

+Practicing self-care for depression, anxiety, or related forms of mental illness (e.g., bipolar disorder) can help you take time out of your day to provide yourself with compassion.
+Through self-care, you can alleviate anxiety and depression symptoms while tending to your emotional, physical, and mental health.
 Everyone can practice self-care in their own way.
 What works for one person may or may not work for someone else, though.
 You can discover the right type of self-care for you through a process of trial and error and understanding how different forms of it make you feel.

 If the idea of self-care is new to you or you haven't practiced it in some time, it might be hard to know where to start.
 There are many types of self-care—so if you're feeling stuck, you may consider trying some of these popular options that can contribute to your well-being.